RageLeague/CharacterRandomizer/README.md

 **Note: The customizations only has effects at the start of the run when you enabled the mutator(s).
 If you change the settings after starting a run, it will not affect that run.**

 ## Changelog

+### 0.1.2

+* Add an additional option: Use new character animation.
+You can now select whether you want to use the original character's animations or use the disguised ones.
+If you want to see Rook holding a shotgun, or Fssh with rocket legs, now you can!
+* Added localizations for Chinese Simplified and Chinese Traditional.
+This even works with modded languages, as long as the modded language has zh_HANT or zh_HANS defined as one of the default languages.
+* This mod loads after 简中文本优化/Better CHS L10N (https://steamcommunity.com/sharedfiles/filedetails/?id=2234153945) so that I can add localization files to this modded language.
+I have to convince Klei to implement the mod load order code I wrote into the base game in order for this to work, but it's totally worth it.

 ### 0.1.1